s1r0n/Dr.S/_posts/2025-7-6-lp-theory-of-consciousness.md

 ### 1. **Assumption: Modern Society Superior**

 - Technology superior, that is true.
-- But really?
-Morally?
+- But morally?
 Ethically?
 Socially?
 Ecologically?
+Not so much.
 Currently facing possibility of complete system collapse.
 Nothing superior about normal at all.
-- Assumption that modern society is superior gives rise motion that modern consciousness, which presumably gave rise to modern society, is superior.
+- Assumption that modern society is superior gives rise to the notion that modern consciousness, which presumably gave rise to modern society, is superior.
 - Assumes "modern" brain patterns superior

 ### 2. **Assumption: Consciousness located in brain**

 - Brain is the source
 - Changes in brain (specifically entropy) = changes in states.
-- Learn about consciousness, study the brain (neuroscience)
+- To learn about consciousness, study the brain (neuroscience)
 - When we do look at brain we see broad patterns of activation

 ### 3. **Assumption: Entropy = Inferiority**